-We already put together a general guide about the pros and cons of waste incineration.
+We previously put together a separate guide on the pros and cons of waste incineration in general.

-In the interest of finding out the best way to dispose of plastic (and manage plastic waste), we’ve put together this guide outlining the pros and cons of burning/incinerating plastic specifically.
+However, in the interest of finding out the best way to dispose of plastic specifically, we’ve put together the guide below outlining the pros and cons of burning/incinerating plastic.

 Summary – Pros & Cons Of Burning/Incinerating Plastic

 Every local government needs to do a waste management assessment to figure out the best solution to manage or dispose of plastic in their region, in terms of what is best from an environmental, social, and economic perspective, but also consider what is practical.
 The strategies and solutions might be different for each

 Pros Of Burning/Incinerating Plastic